CMayo64/Heroku_Tutorial/README.md

 # Heroku_Tutorial
-This is a Heroku tutorial that I am following to further my skills in heroku
+This is a Heroku tutorial that I am following to further my skills in Heroku.